opitzconsulting/jquery-mobile-angular-adapter/README.md

 - `$.mobile.loadingMessage`: for all other cases

-### Angular-Expressions: Function $navigate
+### Filter $navigate
-Every expression can now use the `$navigate` expression to define the navigation outside of the controlers in the html pages.
+Every expression can now use the `$navigate` as a filter to define the navigation outside of the controlers in the html pages.
 By this, the controllers stay independent of the navigation process and is reusable.

-There are two types of syntax:
+Syntax: `test | $activate: 'outcome1:target' : 'outcome2:target' : ...`

-1. `$activate(target)`: Navigates to the given target using the `$navigate` service, so the target can also include a transition.
+Example: `<button ngm-click="doSomething() | $navigate : 'success:successPage' : 'failure:failurePage'">`

-2. `$activate(test,'outcome1:target','outcome2:target',...)`: Navigates to that target whose outcome equals to the test.
+This navigates to that target whose outcome equals to the test.
 The special outcomes `success` is applied for any value for `test` that is not `false` (e.g. also `undefined`), and the outcome `failure` is used for the value `false` of test.
 This also supports promises.
 In that case, the navivation is done with the first argument of the `done` / `fail` callback of the promise.
 Also, the `success` outcome is mapped to the `done` callback and the `failure` outcome to the `fail` callback.

 ### Paging for lists